NicLandajo/Crate/README.md

 License: please read Crate Licence.md

 Some support would be crate!!! - Pay What You Want Model.
-Crate is free to use, but creating and maintaining this tool takes a lot of work., for that reason donations are always welcome and help us with ongoing development!
+Crate is free to use for hobbyists, freelancers, studios, and businesses.
+However, creating and maintaining this tool takes a lot of time and effort, so donations are always welcome and greatly appreciated—they help support ongoing development.

 Visit https://buymeacoffee.com/nicolaslandajo to contribute.

 Thank you for your support and happy browsing!